aogriffiths/matrix-from-vector/docs/generated/api/matrix-from-vector.vectorpattern.md

 ## VectorPattern enum

-The possible vector patterns (beta)
+The possible patterns the vector can follow to cover the matrix

 <b>Signature:</b>